FeelCove/CoveApp/docs/connecting.md

 - The connection state should be shown as 'Registering' when the phone and Cove are trying to connect:
 <img src="/images/device_connecting.png" width="200" height="400">

-- You may need to repeat the 'Connect' step twice, if Cove gets disconnected by the phone.
-When the phone and Cove are connected the development console will look as follows:
+- You may need to repeat the 'Connect' step more than once, if Cove gets disconnected by the phone.
+When the phone and Cove are connected, the development console will look as follows:
 <img src="/images/device_connected.png" width="200" height="400">